yezyilomo/state-pool/README.md

 - Doesn't wrap your app in context providers
 - Very organized API, You can do almost everything with a single import

+Want to see how this library is making all that possible?

+Check out full documentation at [yezyilomo.github.io/state-pool](yezyilomo.github.io/state-pool/)

+You can also try live examples [Here](https://yezyilomo.github.io/state-pool-examples)
 <br/>

 ## Architectural Diagram